-Reactions of multi-nucleon transfers (MNTs) in near-barrier collisions of actinides are a promising method for the synthesis of new neutron-rich isotopes of heavy and superheavy elements.
-The deeply modernized U-400R accelerator complex, including a new experimental building, will create the necessary conditions for in-depth study of these and other low-energy nuclear reactions with heavy ions.
-The development and construction of new facilities for the implementation of the FLNR research program for studying nuclear reactions should be carried out in the coming years.
-The FLNR program in the field of MNTs will be aimed both at studying the mechanisms of these reactions, focused on collecting kinematically complete information about specific reaction channels, and at using MNTs as a method for obtaining and studying new (mainly neutron-enriched) isotopes of heavy and superheavy elements.
+Investigation of the Processes of Multi-Nucleon Transfers in Collisions of Massive Nuclei, Synthesis of New Neutron-Rich Heavy Nuclei create the necessary conditions for in-depth study of these and other low-energy nuclear reactions with heavy ions.
+The development and construction of new facilities for the implementation of the FLNR research programme for studying nuclear reactions should be carried out in the coming years.
+The FLNR programme in the field of MNTs will be aimed both at studying the mechanisms of these reactions, focused on collecting kinematically complete information about specific reaction channels, and at using MNTs as a method for obtaining and studying new (mainly neutron-enriched) isotopes of heavy and superheavy elements.
 In the latter case, the facilities should be able to separate and allow the study of long-lived neutron-rich nuclides of elements up to Z = 101-110.
 The synthesis of these nuclides will also allow conducting chemical studies in liquid phase.